Frequently Asked Questions

 We would like both the host and the artist to work with each other without any issues.

-► If you are in a venue with other artists, their names and emails
+• if you are in a venue with other artists, their names, mobile numbers, and emails.

-When you respond to this first email, please ‘reply to all‘ to keep all participants in the loop.
-This will enable us to keep track of who has confirmed and who we need to follow up with.
+When you get the introduction email, please reply to confirm that you have received it.
+This will enable us to keep track of who has confirmed and whom we need to follow up with.

 If you need a member of the team to assist you with introductions in person, please do get in touch.
-We want everyone to feel comfortable with host/ artist arrangements.
+We want everyone to feel comfortable with host and artist arrangements.

 In your submission, you may have provided details of any venue accessibility that you need.
-We will have made our decision based on the information that you have given us at the time.
+We will have made our decision based on the information that you gave us at the time.

 If you believe that the venue is not suitable for your access needs then please let us know straight away.
 We will make reasonable adjustments and find you a different location.